jpype-project/jpype/doc/android.rst

 - ``jpype.beans`` has been removed as adding addition properties for semantic sugar increase the memory profile unnecessarily.

+- attach and detaching of threads is not allowed and those entry points have been removed.

 Removed JPype Services
 ----------------------